Mike Lynch (Colorado politician): 2020

 Lynch was first elected to the Colorado House of Representatives in the 2020 general election.

 In the June 2020 primary election, he defeated Republican State Senator Vicki Marble, winning 67.02% of the total votes cast.

 In the 2020 general election, Lynch defeated his Democratic Party opponent, winning 61.05% of the total votes cast.

 2022

 In the 2020 reapportionment process, Lynch's residence in Wellington moved from house District 49 to house district 65.
 District 65 includes parts of Weld and Larimer counties, including the communities of Windsor, Wellington, Severance, Tinmath, and Eaton.
 So when the Colorado General Assembly convened on January 9, 2023, Lynch finished his term in the former district 49 and began his term in the new district 65.

 In the 2022 election, Lynch defeated his Democratic Party opponent, winning 62.41% of the total votes cast.

-After the 2022 general election, Lynch was selected to become the next minority leader of the House for the 2023 legislative session.
+After the 2022 general election, Lynch was selected to become the minority leader of the House for the 2023 legislative session.
+However, he resigned as minority leader on January 24, 2024, after it emerged that he was on probation for a previously undisclosed DUI arrest, during which Lynch was cited for driving 90 mph and reaching for a firearm after being instructed not to do so.

+2024

+In January 2024, Lynch announced his candidacy for the Republican nomination to represent Colorado's 4th congressional district in the 2024 congressional elections.
+In the Republican primary election held June 25, 2024, among a field of six candidates, Lynch placed fifth.